shubhi704/MD5/README.md

   To conduct the timing analysis on the CPU, Google Benchmark is used.
 A wrapper function was created and the code was timed for input of a single string.
    Inorder to use Google Benchmark certain installations and testings need to be done on the computer after which the computer recognizes the benchmark library.

      Link for installation steps and implementation of Google Benchmark- https://github.com/google/benchmark

 # Power Analysis

   For power analysis of the c++ implementation Intel(R) Power Gadget 3.6 is used.
 This tool is a software-based power usage monitoring tool enabled for Intel® Core™ processors (from 2nd Generation up to 10th Generation Intel® Core™ processors).

+  The power analysis was done for single string input run in a loop for 100 times.

+  **Step 1:** Install Intel(R) Power Gadget 3.6 on the system

+  Link for Intel(R) Power Gadget 3.6 installation- https://www.intel.com/content/www/us/en/developer/articles/tool/power-gadget.html